JoWestermann/smolyax/paper/paper.md

 # High-dimensional interpolation with the Smolyak operator

 We briefly summarize the essentials of high-dimensional interpolation, where sparse grids have become the standard choice for interpolation points.
 In this setting, the interpolation operator is commonly referred to as the Smolyak operator.
 This overview provides background and establishes notation, which will be used to describe our specific implementation choices in the next section.
-For ease of notation, the following discussions we will focus on scalar-valued interpolation targets (i.e., on the case $d_1 = d$ and $d_2 = 1$), while the extension to vector-valued functions follows straightforward by interpolating each output vector element individually.
+For ease of notation, the following discussion will focus on scalar-valued interpolation targets (i.e., on the case $d_1 = d$ and $d_2 = 1$), while the extension to vector-valued functions follows straightforwardly by interpolating each element of the output vector individually.

 **Univariate interpolation.** Given a domain $D \subset \R$ and set of $\nu \in \N$ pairwise distinct interpolation points $(\xi^\nu_i)_{i=0}^\nu \subset D$, the polynomial interpolation operator $I^\nu : C^0(D) \to \bbP_\nu := {\rm span} \set{x^i}{i=0,\dots,\nu}$ maps a function $f : D \to \R$ onto the unique polynomial $I^\nu [f]$ of maximal degree $\nu$ such that $f(\xi^\nu_i) = I^\nu [f](\xi^\nu_i)$ for all $i\in\{0,1,\dots,\nu\}$.